Labrador Retriever Health Problems – Eyes

 Some peripheral vision will be retained for a long time and the dog’s vision will improve in low light.
 Although the Lab suffering from Central progressive retinal atrophy may not go totally blind it is very common for the dog to develop secondary cataracts.

-Common Labrador Retriever health problems include cataracts.
+Common Labrador Retriever health problems includes canine cataracts.
 A cataract is a clouding that develops in the lens of the eye or in its envelop obstructing the passage of light.
+It can occur in both or one eye.

 Unlike PRA Retinal Dysplasia is a non-progressive eye disease that can be caused by viral infections, vitamin A deficiency, or genetic defects in the dog.